jluk/ACC-Documentation/How-to/acc-persisting-storage.md

 # Persisting storage (preview)
-The cloud console allows users to attach their own Azure Files storage to maintain persistence across console sessions.
+The cloud console allows users to attach their own Azure Files storage to maintain file persistence across console sessions.
-During preview we allow users to bring their own storage account to mount as the $HOME directory.
+During preview we allow users to bring their own storage account to mount under the user's $HOME directory.

-As of **12/13/17** your file storage will mount as a directory in $HOME named `clouddrive`.
+As of **2/13/17** your file storage will mount as a directory within the user $HOME directory named `clouddrive`.

 **Note** This is under active development so expect behavior to evolve over time, please leave feedback on the Teams discussion for us to consider.

 ## Mount Azure Files
 From your Cloud Console run: <br>
-`createclouddrive -h`
+`createclouddrive -s mySub -g myRG -n exName -f myShare` This will mount existing File storage to your console or prompt you to create new storage to mount.

+To see more details run `createclouddrive -h`: <br>
 Options: <br>
   -s | Subscription ID or name <br>
   -g | Resource group name <br>